IbLahlou/Linear_Algebra_with_C/README.md

-# Matrix Multiplication C Program
+# Linear Algebra C Program

 This repository contains a simple C program to perform matrix multiplication.
 The program multiplies two rectangular matrices and prints the resulting matrix.